-Many studies have confirmed that children who eat regular meals with their parents are more likely to:
+Many studies have confirmed that children who eat regular meals with their parents are more likely to experience the following benefits:

 - Get enough nutrients in their daily diet

 - Maintain a healthy weight

 - Do well in school

 - Stay away from cigarettes, alcohol, and drugs

 - Be happy with their present life and their prospects for the future

 Family meals may be hard to arrange, but they're worth it.

 Busy families have to make an effort to eat together.
 But it can be done.
 Post a family schedule in the kitchen, and circle the time you'll meet for the evening meal each night.
 If you have to rearrange your day or say no to an opportunity so you can make the meal—do it.